3-Hydroxy-2-naphthoic acid

 3-Hydroxy-2-naphthoic acid is an organic compound with the formula C10H6(OH)(CO2H).
-It is one of the several carboxylic acids derived from 2-naphthol.
-It is a common precursor to azo dyes and pigments.
-It is prepared by carboxylation of 2-naphthol via the Kolbe–Schmitt reaction.
+It is one of the several hydroxynaphthoic acids.
+It is a precursor to some azo dyes and pigments.
+It is prepared by carboxylation of 2-naphthol by the Kolbe–Schmitt reaction.

+Reactions

 3-Hydroxy-2-naphthoic acid is a precursor to many anilides, such as Naphthol AS, which are reactive toward diazonium salts to give deeply colored azo compounds.
 Azo coupling of 3-hydroxy-2-naphthoic acid gives many dyes as well.
+Heating 3-hydroxy-2-naphthoic acid in ammonia give 3-amino-2-naphthoic acid.

+3-Hydroxy-2-naphthoic acid can be condensed with 4-amino-2-benzimidazolinone.
+The resulting amide is a precursor to commercial dyes and pigments via azo coupling.